WebAssembly/WASI/proposals/filesystem/design/application-abi.md

 There are two kinds of modules:

  - A *command* exports a function named `_start`, with no arguments and no return values.

-Environments shall call this function once, after instantiating the module and all of its dependencies.
-After this function exits, the instance is considered terminated and no further use of any of its exports should be permitted.
+   Command instances may assume that they will be called from the environment at most once.
+Command instances may assume that none of their exports are accessed outside the duraction of that call.

- - A *reactor* exports a function named `_initialize`, with no arguments and no return values.
-Environments shall call this function once, after instantiating the module and all of its dependencies.
-After this function exits, the instance remains live, and its exports may be accessed.
+ - All other modules are *reactors*.
+A reactor may export a function named `_initialize`, with no arguments and no return values.

+   If an `_initialize` export is present, reactor instances may assume that it will be called by the environment at most once, and that none of their other exports are accessed before that call.

+   After being instantiated, and after any `_initialize` function is called, a reactor instance remains live, and its exports may be accessed.

 These kinds are mutually exclusive; implementations should report an error if asked to instantiate a module containing exports which declare it to be of multiple kinds.

-Regardless of the kind, all programs accessing WASI APIs also export a linear memory with the name `memory`.
-Pointers in WASI API calls are relative to this memory's index space.
+Regardless of the kind, all modules accessing WASI APIs also export a linear memory with the name `memory`.
+Data pointers in WASI API calls are relative to this memory's index space.

+Regardless of the kind, all modules accessing WASI APIs also export a table with the name `__indirect_function_table`.
+Function pointers in WASI API calls are relative to this table's index space.

+Environments shall not access exports named `__heap_base` or `__data_end`.
+Toolchains are encouraged to avoid providing these exports.

-In the future, as the underlying WebAssembly platform offers more features, we we hope to eliminate the requirement to export all of linear memory.
+In the future, as the underlying WebAssembly platform offers more features, we we hope to eliminate the requirement to export all of linear memory or all of the indirect function table.

 Planned Stable ABI
 ------------------